GeniusY12138/LSTM-Transformer/README.md

 ## PLS model

 ## LSTM model
 This section introduces the Long Short-Term Memory (LSTM) model, implemented using TensorFlow and Keras in Python.
+Long Short-Term Memory (LSTM) is a variant of recurrent neural networks (RNNs), which excels at capturing temporal dependencies in sequential data—making them particularly well-suited for time series analysis.

 We used a baseline LSTM model architecture as follows: